nodejs/node/doc/api/http2.md

 * {HTTP/2 Headers Object}

-An object containing the outbound trailers sent for this this `HttpStream`.
+An object containing the outbound trailers sent for this `HttpStream`.

 #### http2stream.session
 <!-- YAML